Why should I drink cold-pressed juice?

 Cold-pressed juice is a great way to get a big dose of healthy, organic fruits and vegetables.
 Each bottle packs a punch of 2 to 4 pounds of produce!
 Incorporating cold-pressed juice into your diet and lifestyle can have wonderful health benefits.

 “Cold-pressed” means that the juice is extracted from the produce using hydraulic pressure, which gently presses the fruits and vegetables.
 Because the juicing is so slow, there is very little heat and oxidation created by the process – and those are two factors that would quickly kill off nutrients.
 This process keeps the maximum amount of nutrients, vitamins, minerals, antioxidants, and enzymes intact.
-They are all still alive in the bottle when you purchase it, and you can trust that your juice is raw, unpasteurized, and always organic.

 How is cold-pressed juice different from juice at the grocery store?

 There’s a huge difference between cold-pressed juice and the juice you buy at the grocery store, even the stuff that says “100% juice” on the carton.
 This juice is processed using a high-speed centrifugal juicer: a rough extraction method that immediately damages a lot of the minerals, phytonutrients, and vitamins.
 Next, this juice is pasteurized – which means essentially “cooked” – to remove impurities (as well as any remaining nutrients).
 This process ensures the juice can endure a long shelf life.
 Next, the juice is concentrated by its water being removed, and then they add in other juice concentrates, artificial vitamins and minerals, water, and often sugar – most commonly in the form of high-fructose corn syrup.

 Yep!
 There are actually two types of fiber: soluble and insoluble.
 Contrary to popular belief, juicing only removes the insoluble fiber from produce, while keeping the soluble fiber intact.